 Hans's purchased an old bus, which he converted into a takeaway cafe and positioned it at the end of Harbour Road, Hout Bay.
 They named the take-away cafe, Snoekies from where they served fish & chips to the local fishermen.
 Hans's wife ran the Snoekies take-away cafe whilst he experimented with smoking fish and they found that his smoked snoek sold well at the café.
 Before long they found it difficult to keep up with the demand from their garage at home and in 1956 he built a factory in the Hout Bay Harbour.

 In 1959 the business, together with Hans's secret for smoking fish, was sold to South African Sea Products under their Oceana division.
 More than 60 years since it's humble beginnings, the custodianship of the Snoekies Brand has been placed on the shoulders of entrepreneurs David Aronson & Justin Strong.
-Today you will still find Snoekies situated at the far end of Hout Bay Harbour, continuing to provide locals and tourists light, crispy battered hake and fresh chips from the Snoekies take-away as well as fresh fish from the Snoekies Fish Market.
+Today you will still find Snoekies situated at the far end of Hout Bay Harbour, continuing to provide locals and tourists with light, crispy-golden battered hake and freshly-cut chips from the Snoekies take-away as well as fresh fish from the Snoekies Fish Market.